Ej1seven/Kryptoturf/README.md

 ### MVP / User Stories

-- [x] As a user, I can register my information so I can log in when I want to post content
+- [x] As a user, I can connect to my wallet using Metamask
-- [x] As a user, I can vote up or down on posts once I am logged in
-- [x] As a user, I want to be able to edit my post if I make a mistake
+- [x] As a user, I can view my transactions
-- [x] As a user, I want to be able to delete my post if I make a mistake
+- [x] As a user, send ethereum to another account

 See the [open issues](https://github.com/ej1seven/Kryptoturf/issues) for a full list of proposed features (and known issues).